zulip/zulip/docs/contributing/reporting-bugs.md

   impact, it is best to both file a GitHub issue and immediately start a discussion in the development community.
 This helps us address important issues as quickly as possible.
-- For minor bugs (e.g., a visual glitch in a settings menu for very long stream names), filing a GitHub issue is sufficient.
+- For minor bugs (e.g., a visual glitch in a settings menu for very long channel names), filing a GitHub issue is sufficient.
 - If a potential bug discussed in the development community is confirmed to be an actual, reproducible bug, anyone can help out by filing a GitHub issue to